idancz/Gigantic_MuMIMO_ViterbiBasedNet/README.md

 2.3.	**`Results/`** folder
 2.3.1.	**`figures/`** folder – contains all the saved graphs images
 2.3.2.	**`plots/`** folder – contains all the saved plots data
-2.3.3.	**`weights/`** folder – contains all the trained model's weights per channel model , modulation order  ,  SNR and gamma.
-2.4.	*`project_env.yml`* – conda environment with all related packages and modules using the   command line in 3.1
+2.3.3.	**`weights/`** folder – contains all the trained model's weights per channel model , modulation order  ,  SNR and 2.4.	*`project_env.yml`* – conda environment with all related packages and modules using the command line in 3.1.
+2.4.	*`main.ipynb`* – Juypiter notebook to be used in Google Colab.
+2.4.	*`main_with_results.yml`* -  Juypiter notebook post execution in Google Colab.
-##3.
-Execution
+## 3. Execution
 3.1.
 In order to execute the project,  first make sure you have Anaconda and PyCharm (IDE) installed, then install the project_env.yml:
 ```bash
 conda env create -f project_env.yml
 ```
-follow the next instructions:
 3.1.1.
 Open `PyCharm` in the project root directory 3.1.2.
 Go to, File -> Settings -> Python Interpreter -> Add
 ![image](https://user-images.githubusercontent.com/104585352/197407096-bc1756c0-4679-46c1-9cb4-51a1994a0630.png)